Kansas, ACLU reach temporary agreement on voter ID

-(Reuters) - The Kansas Secretary of State and the American Civil Liberties Union (ACLU) have reached a temporary agreement over the state's voter registration laws, keeping Kansas' chief elections officer from a contempt of court hearing, according to court documents filed on Thursday.
+(Reuters) - The Kansas Secretary of State and the American Civil Liberties Union (ACLU) have reached a temporary agreement over the state's voter registration laws that could help Kansas' chief elections officer avoid a contempt of court hearing, court documents filed on Thursday showed.

 The deal between Secretary of State Kris Kobach and the ACLU comes six weeks before the U.S. presidential election.